As you read my reviews, you may wish to keep the following in mind:

 2-3 - Worth Checking Out.
 Several key factors away from elite, but still time well spent if you're already in the area, or have already played the higher-rated courses in the area.

 0-1.5 - For a Change of Pace.
 Only worth playing to do something different or if you really need to play every course you come near.
-But even these courses have their niche - for instance, the course I rate lowest in my hometown is still the best place to take my son, and so I'm still glad it's there and enjoy playing it.
+But even these courses have their niche - low rated courses may be good for beginners or kids, for instance.